 Do you have friends and family that are abusive or make you feel bad?
 It might be time to reevaluate just how much time you’re giving them.
 You don’t want to spend your valuable time with emotional vampires or abusers who will leech your happiness away.

 Is your job a constant source of stress?
 Are there any ways that you can mitigate that stress?
 Change departments in your current job?
 Ask to work under a different manager?
-Start looking and applying for other work that might not have as much stress?
+Start looking for other work that might not have as much stress?

 Is a lack of money the problem?
 Can you work out a budget to see where your money is being spent and whether or not you can control it?
 Are there frivolous things you can cut out to give you more money to throw at getting out of debt?
 Are there ways that you can make a few extra dollars without burning yourself out?